nukdcbear/HPQC_Proto/README.md

-# HP ALM Project Creatoion - Prototype
+# HP ALM Project Creation - Prototype

 Code created for prototyping work with a client to create new projects within HP ALM programmatically.